TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Another relevant thing of the main page is the top right button `"Admin"`.
+Another relevant element on the main page is the `"Admin"` button in the top right corner.

-If we make hovering, it shows the subdomain -> `http://admin.usage.htb/`.
+Hovering over it reveals the subdomain -> `http://admin.usage.htb/`.

 So, we can add it to `/etc/hosts`: